2006 Football League Championship play-off final

-The 2006 Football League Championship play-off final was an association football match which was played on 21 May 2006 at the Millennium Stadium, Cardiff, between Leeds United and Watford.
-The match was to determine the third and final team to gain promotion from the Football League Championship, the second tier of English football, to the FA Premiership.
+The 2006 Football League Championship play-off final was an association football match which was played on 21 May 2006 at the Millennium Stadium in Cardiff, Wales, between Leeds United and Watford.
+The match was to determine the third and final team to gain promotion from the Football League Championship, the second tier of English football, to the FA Premiership, the top tier.
 Reading and Sheffield United, the top two teams of the 2005–06 Football League Championship season, gained automatic promotion to the Premiership, while the clubs placed from third to sixth place in the table took part in play-off semi-finals.
 Third-placed Watford defeated sixth-placed Crystal Palace in the first semi-final, while fifth-placed Leeds United beat fourth-placed Preston North End.
 The winners of these semi-finals competed for the final place for the 2006–07 season in the Premiership.
 Winning the final was estimated to be worth up to £40 million to the successful team.

 The final was refereed by Mike Dean and was watched by a crowd of 64,736.
 It was the last play-off final to be held at the Millennium Stadium, as the new Wembley Stadium was completed in time for the 2007 final.
 Watford won the match 3–0, with opening goalscorer Jay DeMerit named man of the match.
 Leeds goalkeeper Neil Sullivan scored an own goal to make the score 2–0 to Watford after 60 minutes, and the final goal was a penalty kick scored by Darius Henderson.

 The following season, Leeds's manager Kevin Blackwell was sacked in September, with the club second from bottom, and was replaced by Dennis Wise.
 The club went into administration the following May and were deducted ten points; they finished the season bottom of the league and they were relegated to the third tier of English football for the first time in the club's history.
-Watford struggled in the Premiership and they were relegated back to the Championship after ending the season bottom of the league, ten points below safety.
+Watford struggled in the Premiership and were relegated back to the Championship after ending the season bottom of the league, ten points below safety.